hfelcar/AeroStat/README.md

 ## Welcome

-Aviation incident and accident data is extensive, involving various contributing factors.
-This code aims to facilitate the understanding of this data by seeking correlations between such factors.
+Aviation incident and accident data is extensive and involves various variables.
+This code aims to provide tools to help evaluate the following question:

+>"Starting with a set of incidents and accidents, what internal and external variables could contribute to their occurrences?"

+Noting that internal variables refer to human factors, systems, and structures, while external variables encompass factors outside the aircraft, such as weather and runway conditions.

-Firstly, it is important to define how the database will be processed.
-From the presented samples, data is separated based on whether it affects flight safety or not, meaning a "classification" problem with categorical or qualitative output.
+Firstly, it is important to define the universe of the database, including any constraints, such as limiting the data to landing gear and brake events.
+The data is then categorized based on whether it affects flight safety, representing a "classification" problem with categorical or qualitative output.

+In the latest version of the code, it shows which variables affect the event but not the extent of their impact.